elisescu/tty-record/frontend/README.md

 Credits
 =======

-The two iconts (play.svg and pause.svg) have been taken from this nice [site](http://ikons.piotrkwiatkowski.co.uk/index.html)
+The two icons (play.svg and pause.svg) have been taken from this nice [site](http://ikons.piotrkwiatkowski.co.uk/index.html)